MorrisLaw/Java-Wrapper-Nasa-Api/README.md

 Testing: Junit4
 Build: Maven

-Pull requests are welcome, as long as they are tested and pass the build tests in Maven.
+Pull requests are welcome for the develop branch, as long as they are tested and pass the build tests in Maven.

 ### Fork and Clone this Project.
 - Use the fork button located at the top right of this page.